YoumiMa/llm-sft/README.md

 ### ABCI 3.0
 Bash scripts for submitting batch jobs for SFT on ABCI 3.0 are stored in `abci/`.
 The hyperparameters are hard-coded in the bash script.
 Simply run `qsub abci/run_sft_node_f.sh` after modifying the arguments when necessary.

+### Training models other than Llama-3.1-8B
+When adding support for a new model, it is necessary to prepare a seperated `.py` training script.
+We are doing so because different model has different configurations regarding the chat template and stop/padding tokens.

+Currently we support Llama-3.1, Llama-3.1-Swallow, Llama-3-Youko, LLM-jp, Gemma-2, Qwen-2.5, and OLMo-2.
+See the scripts in [scripts/](scripts/).